com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 ### Geodata

-Exploration of the metadata included in videos uploaded to Parler, done in a [Jupyter Notebook](eda/milestone1_geodata.ipynb).
+Exploration of the metadata included in videos uploaded to Parler is done in [this Jupyter Notebook](eda/milestone1_geodata.ipynb).
+We have location data for 68'284 videos, most of which were taken between 2020 and January 10th, 2021.
+We find 1225 videos taken around Washington D.C., on the day of the Capitol attack.

 ## Related Work

-Pro Publica sorted videos taken near the Capitol during the attacks, and [displayed them](https://projects.propublica.org/parler-capitol-videos/) in a neat timeline.
+Due to the importance of the events captured in our dataset, a large amount of work already covers the Capitol riots.
+* concentrate on the events that happened during the day, not looking at how Parler evolved over time and the content of the dataset
+* they want videos and maps, not NLP analysis

 The [SMAT app](https://www.smat-app.com/) allows to search term frequency in different social networks, including Parler.

+A large amount of work was done around the videos of the Capitol attack posted to Parler.

+* Pro Publica sorted videos taken near the Capitol during the attacks, and [displayed them](https://projects.propublica.org/parler-capitol-videos/) in a neat timeline.